CharbelNemnom/Power-MVP-Elite/Monitor-S2D/readme.md

 To run Monitor-S2D.ps1 script once, run the following commands:

 $Credential = Get-Credential

 .\Monitor-S2D.ps1 -ClusterName "S2DCluster" -Credential $Credential

 To run the script as recurring task, update the following paramters in Monitor-S2D.ps1 script:

 $ClusterName = "S2D-ClusterName"

-Finally, save the script in a desired path, and then run the script named "Create-S2DRecurringTask.ps1" in this repository.
+Finally, save Monitor-S2D.ps1 script in a desired path, and then run the script named "Create-S2DRecurringTask.ps1" in this repository to create a recurring S2D PowerShell task.

 ---- Tested environment -----
 - Windows Server Version 1607